Encoding

 2. Restore « gb18030 second, byte » to ioQueue, set gb18030 first and gb18030 second to 0x00, and return error.

-7. If byte is an ASCII byte, restore byte to ioQueue.
+9. If byte is an ASCII byte, then restore byte to ioQueue.

-6. If byte is an ASCII byte, return a code point whose value is byte.
+6. If byte is an ASCII byte, then return a code point whose value is byte.

 9. Return error.